ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ## Resource Mappings {#proxy-state}

-This protocol assumes a fixed, one-to-one mapping between the Oblivious Proxy Resource and the Oblivious Encapsulation Resource.
-This means that any encrypted request sent to the Oblivious Proxy Resource will always be forwarded to the Oblivious Encapsulation Resource.
-This constraint was imposed to simplify proxy configuration and mitigate against the Oblivious Proxy Resource being used as a generic proxy for unknown Oblivious Encapsulation Resources.
-The proxy will only forward for Oblivious Encapsulation Resources that it has explicitly configured and allowed.
+This protocol assumes a fixed, one-to-one mapping between the Oblivious Proxy Resource and the Oblivious Gateway Resource.
+This means that any encrypted request sent to the Oblivious Relay Resource will always be forwarded to the Oblivious Gateway Resource.
+This constraint was imposed to simplify proxy configuration and mitigate against the Oblivious Relay Resource being used as a generic proxy for unknown Oblivious Gateway Resources.
+The proxy will only forward for Oblivious Gateway Resources that it has explicitly configured and allowed.

-It is possible for a server to be configured with multiple Oblivious Proxy Resources, each for a different Oblivious Encapsulation Resource as needed.
-If the goal is to support a large number of Oblivious Encapsulation Resources, clients might be provided with a URI template {{?TEMPLATE=RFC6570}}, from which multiple Oblivious Proxy Resources could be constructed.
+It is possible for a server to be configured with multiple Oblivious Proxy Resources, each for a different Oblivious Gateway Resource as needed.
+If the goal is to support a large number of Oblivious Gateway Resources, clients might be provided with a URI template {{?TEMPLATE=RFC6570}}, from which multiple Oblivious Relay Resources could be constructed.

 ## Network Management